 How Does Orlistat Work?

-Orlistat’s mechanism of action is to inhibit the production of certain proteins that break down fat consumed in the diet, as documented by StatPearls, which is one of the largest free medical databases in the U.S.
+Orlistat’s mechanism of action is to inhibit the production of certain proteins that break down fat consumed in the diet, as documented in a 2022 medical review.

 These effects are reversible, and when a patient stops taking orlistat their pancreatic and gastric proteins return to functioning as normal.